CharCoding/botris-cpp-stackoverflow/README.md

-# Botris-cpp-template
+# Botris-cpp-stackoverflow
-Template for setting up ixwebsocket and cmake for easily making your botris bot!
+A botris bot to overflow your stack

 # dependencies
     - OpenSSL (libssl-dev on debian!)